Image Credit (all images on page): George Blower

 ‘Unleashing a Thousand Nightingales’: Cultures of Resistance in Kashmir

 This event explored the role of creativity, testimony and memory in fostering cultures of resistance.
-Novelist and journalist Mirza Waheed read extracts from his novel The Book of Gold Leaves (2016), which was shortlisted for the DSC Prize for South Asian Literature, and artist and writer Uzma Falak read a selection of her poems.
+Novelist and journalist Mirza Waheed read extracts from his novels The Collaborator (2011) and The Book of Gold Leaves (2016) - shortlisted for the DSC Prize for South Asian Literature.
+Artist, poet & scholar, Uzma Falak read a selection of her poems.
 The readings were followed by a discussion led by Goldie Osuri.

 Film as Witness

 Film as Witness screened excerpts from Uzma Falak’s film about Kashmiri women's narratives of resistance, Till then the Roads Carry Her (which has been screened at the Open Frame Film Festival and Forum (2015) and the 12th IAWRT Asian Women's Film Festival (2015)).
 The seminar discussion that followed explored how film as a medium can be a conduit of memory.